gemi254/ConfigAssist-ESP32-ESP8266/README.md

   // Clock will be reseted and wait for max 20 sec to sync
   // If fail clock will be restored confHelper.syncTime(20000, true);
+  or
+  // Sync time, force to reset clock, async to not wait for sync
+  // In asynchronous mode, if time synchronization fails, no restoration of the clock occurs. confHelper.syncTimeAsync(20000, true);

   ```